jay-314/Scram-2/README.md

 **Scram 2 is a fast-paced multiplayer PvP survival shooter where one team fights to escape while the other uses mutant abilities stop them.**

 ## Key Features
-- Asymmetric PvP with Peasants vs Mutants
+- Asymmetric PvP with peasants vs mutants
-- Evacuation Survival Gameplay Loop
+- Evacuation survival gameplay loop
-- Various Weapons and Gadgets
+- Various weapons and gadgets
-- Multiple Mutant Classes with Distinct Abilities
+- Multiple mutant classes with distinct abilities
 - Designed, programmed, and shipped with small team
 - Dedicated authoritative servers, client-side predicted, and lag compensated